ujwal2003/ujwal2003/README.md

 - 👋 Hi, I'm Ujwal, Computer Science undergrad in my Senior year at the University of Houston
-- 🌱 I’m currently learning the fundamentals of Data Science, Web devolpment with React and Tailwind, and much more!
+- 🌱 I’m currently learning the fundamentals of iOS Development and much more!
 - 😄 Pronouns: He/Him
 - 📫 How to reach me:
   -  Email: joshiujwal2003@gmail.com